ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-client-disenroll-flavour/README.md

-# IPA Client Disenrollment flavour
+# IPA Client Disenrollment Flavour

 This Ansible Playbook configures an existing virtual machine in the [European Weather Cloud (EWC)](https://europeanweather.cloud/) to disenroll